PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

     create, modify and load a preset from the :term:`Dashboard` menu bar.

   Signal
-    Signal and Navigation is a term taken from the hyperspy package vocabulary.
-It is useful when dealing with multidimensional data.
+    Signal and Navigation are terms taken from the hyperspy package vocabulary.
+They are useful when dealing with multidimensional data.
     Imagine data you obtained from a camera (256x1024 pixels) during a linear 1D scan of one actuator (100 steps).
     The final shape of the data would be (100, 256, 1024).
 The first dimension corresponds to a Navigation axis